HwWobbe/Wip-Main/README.md

 - encourage Lz to 'wrangle' this - at least with Els
   - suggested HlH & Penny demo
     - get Penny's opinion - while Els is still engaged
-  - trivial simple timesheet that must be completed
+  - trivial simple timesheets that must be completed
     - I could initiate this with SoW Milestones
       - do updates maintain indents automatically?
         - apparently not.